 - gp_resqueue_priority_sweeper_interval - Sets the interval at which CPU usage is recalculated for all active statements.
 The default value for this parameter should be sufficient for typical database operations.

-Specifies the number of CPU cores allocated per segment instance.
-The default value
+Specifies the number of CPU cores allocated per segment instance on a

-is 4 for the master and segments.
-For Greenplum Data Computing Appliance Version 2,
+is 4 for the master and segment hosts.

-Each host checks its own postgresql.conf file for the value of this parameter.
-This parameter also affects the master node, where it should be set to a value reflecting the higher ratio of CPU cores.
-For example, on a cluster that has 10 CPU cores per host and 4 segments per host, you would specify these values for gp_resqueue_priority_cpucores_per_segment:
+Each Greenplum host checks its own postgresql.conf file for the value of this parameter.
+This parameter also affects the master host, where it should be set to a value reflecting the higher ratio of CPU cores.
+For example, on a cluster that has 10 CPU cores per segment host and 4 primary segments per host, you would specify the following values for gp_resqueue_priority_cpucores_per_segment:

-10 for the master and standby master.
-Typically, only the master instance is on the master host.
+- 10 on the master and standby master hosts.
+Typically, only a single master segment instance runs on the master host.

-Actual CPU core utilization is based on the ability of Greenplum Database to parallelize a query and the resources required to execute the query.
+Actual CPU core utilization is based on the ability of Greenplum Database to parallelize a query and the resources required to run the query.